lammps/lammps/doc/src/Run_options.rst

 to be enclosed in quotes or the "\*" character prefixed with a backslash ("\") to avoid shell expansion of the "\*" character.

-The :doc:`info command <info>` is already followed by the most useful keywords, but additional keywords like *coeffs* or *comm* may be appended to write out more details about the information stored in the restart file.
+Optional keywords may follow the restartfile.
+Those would have to be valid keywords for the :doc:`info command <info>`.
+The most useful ones - system, group, compute, and fix - are already applied.
+Appending keywords like *coeffs* or *comm* may provide additional useful information stored in the restart file.

 ----------